1001hadi/activeTasks-BE/README.md

       - test on postman/thunderClient
       -

-4- Create user routes / middlewares
+4- Create user routes

     - create routes controller for users routes
     - route must be privet
-      - use middleware
+      - use auth middlewares for admin only duty
+      - test on go with thunderClient / Postman

     - create get all users route
       - don't show their password(select)